shaharyakir/ton-content/BLOG02.md

 ```

 ### Deployment script

+// TODO upgrade all libs
+// Use walletv4

 The actual deployment involves sending a special message that will deploy our contract.
 The deployment is going to cost gas and should be done through a wallet.
 I'm assuming that you have some familiarity with TON wallets and how they're derived from 24 word secret mnemonics.
 If not, read [this](https://ton.org/docs/#/howto/payment-processing).
 Let's assume that you already have a TON wallet (holding at least 0.5 TON coin for gas) and that its secret mnemonic is `mad nation chief flavor ...`